chezbas/lisha/zmodele/README.md

 **in demo/includes/LishaDefine/demo.php**

-Relative acces to your lisha is flag by 'xxxxxxxxxx'
+Relative access to your lisha is flag by 'xxxxxxxxxx'

-here a part of my root weeb site
+here a part of my root wesb site
 ...
 demo
 	ajax